ChandraPrakash000/assignment1/README.md

-# assignment1
+# Assignment1
-This project consists of  basic HTML and CSS concepts.
+This project consists of  basic HTML and CSS concepts.This was just a Basic code to try github.